LifeStraw Review

 Our Analysis and Test Results

-The Lifestraw Personal filter is suited for solo on-the-go use.
-It's lightweight design and low price make it very attractive.
-However, it's sucking speed is a little “sucky” and there are better products out there if you're willing to shell out a bit more cash.
-A decent option if you're looking for a fast on-the-go filtration system.
+The Lifestraw Personal filter is suited for solo, on-the-go use.
+Its lightweight design and low price make it very attractive.
+However, it's sucking speed is a little “sucky” and there are better products out there if you're willing to shell out a bit more cash — a decent option if you're looking for a fast, on-the-go filtration system.

 Water Quality

-Utilizing a hollow fiber filtration cartridge with 0.2-micron pore size, it can filter out particulates, bacteria, and protozoa including Giardia and Cryptosporidium.
+Utilizing a hollow fiber filtration cartridge with 0.2-micron pore size, it can filter out particulates, bacteria, and protozoa, including Giardia and Cryptosporidium.
 It does not treat viruses.
 This handy filtration system works best in clear water but has the affinity to clean out turbid water.

 Durability & Maintenance